Evening Routines for Adults

 The hardest part of that ritual is what I do after.
-Once I’m laying in my bed it’s super easy to get a little lazy, spend closer to 45 minutes on my phone and not get the motivation to do anything.
-I set a 15 minute timer, and use the principles from the 5 second rule to get myself out of bed and moving downstairs.
+Once I’m lying in my bed it’s super easy to get a little lazy, spend closer to 45 minutes on my phone, and not get the motivation to do anything.
+I set a 15-minute timer, and use the principles from the 5-second rule to get myself out of bed and moving downstairs.

 Daily and Evening Routine Examples